m7anj/flkiller/README.md

 # flkiller
-FL Studio crash force-close with batchou can use this batch script to kill it's process.
+### FL Studio crash force-close with batch

+You can use this batch script to kill it's process.
 On MacOSX it's such a pain to do it manually, but through the power of batch you can do it quite easily.